Randy Arozarena Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- Harris (1-0) pitches for the Athletics to make his second start this season.
+- Medina gets the start for the Athletics, his sixth of the season.
+He is 1-5 with a 7.53 ERA and 32 strikeouts in 34 2/3 innings pitched.

-- In his most recent time out on Wednesday, the lefty tossed five innings against the Pittsburgh Pirates, allowing three earned runs while surrendering four hits.
+- In his last time out -- in relief on Saturday -- the right-hander threw five innings against the Milwaukee Brewers, giving up two earned runs while surrendering three hits.

+- The 24-year-old has amassed an ERA of 7.53, with 8.3 strikeouts per nine innings, in seven games this season.
+Opponents have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.